This post may contain affiliate links. Please see our disclosure policy.

 Cooking Tips:

-Setting time: It must have 12 hours to set in the fridge so this is one you want to make ahead of time, not just decide in the moment you want to eat it.
+Setting time: It must have 12 hours to set in the fridge so this is one you want to make ahead of time like my budino (creamy Italian pudding).

 Whisking: I would highly recommend using an electric whisk for this recipe, since you need to whisk the yolks and sugar until fluffy and pale, as well as the double cream and mascarpone!
 You will have a real arm cramp if you don’t use one but it is doable.
 I’d advise a friend to help you whisk in shifts!
 This electric whisk does the job perfectly and it’s very affordable.
 I’ve had it for YEARS.